YahooArchive/mojito/docs/dev_guide/code_exs/simple_logging.rst

 The following topics will be covered:

 - configuring the logging levels
-- displaying client-side and server-side logging
+- configuring client-side and server-side logging
 - using ``Y.log`` to set log levels

 .. _code_exs_logging-notes: